Hall of Fame Honorees

 In 1993, Toni Cade Bambara was diagnosed with colon cancer.
 Fighting the disease in her own way, she continued up until her death in 1995 to lead as a “cultural worker,” whether it meant assisting a collective of young women video artists, reading film scripts, or accepting invitations to read her own work at women’s prison.
 Since 2000, Spelman College’s annual Toni Cade Bambara Scholar-Activism Conference has honored her legacy of involvement, drawing students to engage in scholarship and activism, and to explore the lives of Black/African women.

-A biography, A Joyous Revolt: Toni Cade Bambara, Writer and Activist, by Linda Janet Holmes, is scheduled to be published in the spring of 2014.
+A biography, A Joyous Revolt: Toni Cade Bambara, Writer and Activist, by Linda Janet Holmes, was published by Praeger Press in 2014.

 [ii] “Interview with Toni Cade Bambara,” Deborah Jackson, Drum (Spring 1982), quoted in “Poised for the Light,” Linda Janet Holmes, Savoring the Salt: The Legacy of Toni Cade Bambara, ed.
 Linda Janet Holmes, Cheryl A. Wall.
 Philadelphia: Temple Univ.
 Press, 2007.

 [iv] Emory University.
 “Pearl Cleage Creativity Conversation [Rosemary Magee Creativity Conversation Series.]."
 Online video clip.
 YouTube.
 YouTube, Oct.
 11, 2011.
 Web.
 March 21, 2020.